-Regarding glyphosate in the urine, the study you are referring to was conducted by a German non-government organization known as BUND (Association for Environment and Nature Protection; German branch of Friends of the Earth) and is titled “Determination of Glyphosate residues in human urine samples from 18 European countries.”
-The study looks for the presence of glyphosate in 182 urine samples collected from 18 different countries.
-Many of the samples collected were negative for glyphosate and when glyphosate was found it was far below what the European Union considers as its Acceptable Daily Intake.
-While there are no details on sample collection or possible dietary or operator exposure of the people from whom these samples were taken, I can safely say that there is nothing new or surprising to report from the results of the study and that low levels of glyphosate are permitted in food and are considered safe.
-In fact, it is not surprising to find glyphosate in urine should a person ingest food with low residues of glyphosate.
+Regarding glyphosate in the urine, the study you are referring to was conducted by a German non-government organization known as BUND (Association for Environment and Nature Protection―German branch of Friends of the Earth) and is titled “Determination of Glyphosate residues in human urine samples from 18 European countries.”
+The study looked for the presence of glyphosate in 182 urine samples collected from 18 different countries.
+Many of the samples collected were negative for glyphosate, and when glyphosate was found, it was far below what the European Union considers as its acceptable daily intake.
+While there are no details on sample collection or possible dietary or operator exposure of the people from whom these samples were taken, I can safely say that there is nothing new or surprising to report from the results of the study, and that low levels of glyphosate are permitted in food and are considered safe.
+In fact, it is not surprising to find glyphosate in urine, should a person ingest food with low residues of glyphosate.
 Why?
 Well, because this is exactly where it should be.
-A fraction of glyphosate is absorbed after ingestion and the remainder is excreted in feces.
+A fraction of glyphosate is absorbed after ingestion, and the remainder is excreted in feces.
 Absorbed glyphosate is not metabolized by the human body but excreted in urine.
 Furthermore, all independent health assessments conducted by public authorities in Europe and internationally over the past 40 years have consistently concluded that glyphosate does not pose any unacceptable risk to human health.

 If you are still apprehensive about the possibility of glyphosate in your urine, perhaps taking a deeper dive into the details of the study will help.
 For example, look at the levels of glyphosate reported in the study.
-As stated above, many of the samples tested were negative and of the ones that did contain glyphosate, the highest value observed was still less than 2 microgram per liter (2 parts per billion).
-This translates to an intake that is over 1000 times lower than what the European Union considers as its Acceptable Daily Intake (0.3 mg/kg body weight per day), and more than 3500 times lower than the equivalent value from the World Health Organization (1.0 mg/kg body weight/day).
-These values are considered a safe oral exposure every day throughout one’s life without incurring any appreciable health risk.
+As stated above, many of the samples tested were negative, and of the ones that did contain glyphosate, the highest value observed was still less than two micrograms per liter (two parts per billion).
+This translates to an intake that is over 1,000 times lower than what the European Union considers as its acceptable daily intake (0.3 mg/kg body weight per day), and more than 3,500 times lower than the equivalent value from the World Health Organization (1.0 mg/kg body weight/day).
+These values are considered a safe oral exposure every day throughout a person’s life, without incurring any appreciable health risk.

 Here is the calculation:

-The highest value found in the study was less than 2 microgram per liter (2 parts per billion).
+The highest value found in the study was less than 2 micrograms per liter (two parts per billion).
 A simple calculation shows that, as people typically produce about 2.5 liters per day, then this highest value indicates the maximum systemic dose was 5 micrograms.
-Oral intake to reach a systemic dose of 5 micrograms (30% gastrointestinal absorption) would be 16.7 micrograms ingested glyphosate; for a 60 kilogram person, this would be a dose of 0.28 micrograms glyphosate per kilogram body weight (or 280 nanograms glyphosate per kilogram), over 1000 times lower than the EU acceptable daily human exposure level (considered a safe oral exposure every day throughout one’s life without incurring any appreciable health risk).
+Oral intake to reach a systemic dose of 5 micrograms (30 percent gastrointestinal absorption) would be 16.7 micrograms ingested glyphosate; for a 60-kilogram person, this would be a dose of 0.28 micrograms glyphosate per kilogram of body weight (or 280 nanograms of glyphosate per kilogram), over 1,000 times lower than the EU acceptable daily human exposure level (considered a safe oral exposure every day throughout person’s life without that person incurring any appreciable health risk).

-This is unlikely to be of any significance to health because it is more than 1000 times lower than the Acceptable Daily Intake established by the European Union, and more than 3500 times lower than the equivalent value from the World Health Organization.
-The Acceptable Daily Intake is the amount which can be consumed without cause for concern, even for the most vulnerable groups, and includes significant safety factors.
+This is unlikely to be of any significance to health because it is more than 1,000 times lower than the acceptable daily intake established by the European Union, and more than 3,500 times lower than the equivalent value from the World Health Organization.
+The acceptable daily intake is the amount that can be consumed without cause for concern, even for the most vulnerable groups, and includes significant safety factors.

 - Even if you do the math for a 10 kg child, you get ~ 176 times lower than the ADI.